Minirin Tablets (Desmopressin Acetate)

 Driving and Operating Machinery

-This medication is not expected to impair your ability to drive a car or operate machinery safely.
+This medication should not affect your ability to drive safely.

 Storage